developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Storage Time to Live
 Used to configure a timeout value, the expiration of which causes the storing of Bug Reports in the device to automatically cease.

-- When the value ***Never***- when Zebra Extended Bug Reporting is configured to store Bug Reports in the device, using Managed Configurations in the group **Bug Reporting Configuration - Store in Device Detail**, Bug Reports continues to be stored in the device until the configuration is explicitly changed again.
+-***Never***- when Zebra Extended Bug Reporting is configured to store Bug Reports in the device, using Managed Configurations in the group **Bug Reporting Configuration - Store in Device Detail**, Bug Reports continues to be stored in the device until the configuration is explicitly changed again.

 - When any other value- at the time it is configured to store Bug Reports in the device, using Managed Configurations in the group **Bug Reporting Configuration - Store in Device Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
 When the timer expires, Zebra Extended Bug Reporting ceases storing Bug Reports in the device until the configuration is explicitly changed again.